8 Things Every Adventurer Should Pack in Their Hiking & Camping Bag

 It is extremely important that you bring the necessary clothing with you.
 Check the forecast beforehand and see what Mother Nature plans to bring your way.
 Is it going to be cold?
 Rainy?
 Bring a jacket even if you don’t think you need one, especially a waterproof jacket.

 If you are in the market for a jacket, in can be hard to know what to look for.
 As a rule, the best women’s waterproof jackets will be hard-wearing, and yet still be plenty flexible.
 Also, think taped seams, a lined chin guard and Velcro wrists.
 The best men’s jackets should follow the same criteria.
+Also pack a pair of sunglasses; even if you are hiking somewhere that tends to be cold and wet, a high sun can get in your eyes and make a walk feel like torture, so it is worth packing a decent pair of Ray Ban glasses or similar.

 And don’t forget to bring lots of socks.
 There is nothing worse than suffering through with wet feet.